suadev/vscode-region-manager/README.md

 * `csharp-region-manager.nameOnEndRegion`: Adds the region name to the `#endregion` tag as well (defaults to **false**)

 * `csharp-region-manager.innerSpacing`: Adds an empty line after the `#region` and before the `#endregion` tags (defaults to **true**)

+## Release Notes

+### 1.0.9

+In addition to c#,  js, ts and vb support was added.

+### 1.0.8

+Added 'csharp-region-manager.nameOnEndRegion' and 'csharp-region-manager.innerSpacing' config parameters